sharinganthief/Pokemon-Unity/README.md

 ---------------------------------------------------------

-  If you need to contact me regarding the project for any reason, you can reach me via my YouTube channel, or the subreddit /r/PokemonUnity although I can't guarantee when I'll see it or how much I can help.
+  If you need to contact me regarding the project for any reason, you can reach me via my [Pokemon-Unity Subreddit](https://www.youtube.com/user/EclipseJewel), or the [Pokemon-Unity Subreddit](https://www.reddit.com/r/PokemonUnity/) although I can't guarantee when I'll see it or how much I can help.
   I will try though.